mahmoodshah-commits/PyPSA_MBS/docs/user-guide/stochastic-optimization.md

 3. **Parameter Updates**: Modify scenario-specific parameters (e.g., gas prices)
 4. **Optimization**: Single call to `optimize()` solves full stochastic problem

-TODO: add this to the PyPSA documentation examples with nice formatting and reference here.

 ### Model Structure and Variables

 PyPSA creates a stochastic optimization model by reformulating the two-stage problem as a large-scale deterministic equivalent with scenario-indexed variables and constraints.
 The model structure can be inspected using PyPSA's optimization module: